kkiesling/graduate-tax-estimator/README.md

 # Graduate Stipend Tax Estimator
-This script calculates taxes for graduate students based on the proposed tax reform using the 2017 tax brackets.
+This script calculates taxes for graduate students based on the proposed tax reform using the three proposed tax brackets for single filers.
+If filing otherwise, the current 2017 tax brackets are used.

 ## How to run: